ArmSukrit/AnimeNotify/README.md

 - profit

 execute add.py to add more urls and titles
 execute checkers.py to see all supported websitess
+open urls.csv to see all saved urls and titles

 ## More profit
 You can make a batch file (.bat) for an **esay double click method to run**